Lesson Plan - Get It!

 Below are some examples of shapes with reflection symmetry:

-As you can see, the last three shapes have more than one reflection symmetry.
+As you can see, the bottom two shapes have more than one reflection symmetry.
 The reflection line is the red line in each picture that is dividing the shape.
-The last three shapes have more than one reflection line.
+The bottom two shapes have more than one reflection line.

 Watch The Notion of Symmetry and Asymmetry Video For Kids for a better understanding of the concept: